-- 61. The MOJ said that although the complainant's request was not vexatious in isolation, given its connection to the requests made previously by individual A, "they must all be seen in the context of a previous course of dealings that has seen the LSC/LAA face an extended campaign of requests that have persisted over what is now a number of years.
-Taken in aggregate, the volume and frequency of these requests represents a burden to staff across various teams within the LAA that we considered vexatious". - 62.
-The Commissioner accepts that individual A may be acting in concert with other parties, but he also recognises that the complainant being an unsuccessful party to the bid process himself and, having exhausted all the judicial review and appeals processes, may still be attempting to seek answers via the FOIA. - 63.
-The complainant said "I have made my request conscientiously in good faith in order to obtain information which I had great interest".
-He told the Commissioner he wished to gather the information to help him file a complaint about the Legal Aid Agency to the Ombudsman. - 64.
-He commented "The LAA in essence treated my request as vexatious because in their view there is an individual that I know who made a similar request".
-The complainant has not denied that he knows individual A. He also said that, although the MOJ has not provided him with any evidence that another individual has made a similar request, even if he had "I have no control over his conduct". - 65.
-The complainant said that there were some 300 solicitor firms that had failed to obtain contracts in what he referred to as "very cloudy circumstances" and commented that the Legal Aid Agency received large numbers of requests because it awards contracts to firms of solicitors. - 66.
-After careful consideration, the Commissioner accepts that the purpose of the complainant's request, which is the first he has submitted to the

-MOJ, is related to a genuine underlying issue and the Commissioner does not consider that the request was intended to disrupt the main functions of the MOJ.
+- 60. The MOJ said that although the complainant's request was not vexatious in isolation, given its connection to the requests made previously by Individual A, "they must all be seen in the context of a previous course of dealings that has seen the LSC/LAA face an extended campaign of requests that have persisted over what is now a number of years.
+Taken in aggregate, the volume and frequency of these requests represents a burden to staff across various teams within the LAA that we considered vexatious". - 61.
+The Commissioner accepts that individual A may be acting in concert with other parties, but he also recognises that the complainant may have a genuine interest in the tender process and that he has expressed concern that there has been "maladministration" in the handling of the 2010 tender process. - 62.
+After careful consideration, the Commissioner accepts that the purpose of the complainant's request, which is one of two or three he has submitted to the MOJ, is related to a genuine underlying issue and the Commissioner does not consider that the request was intended to disrupt the main functions of the MOJ.